 Peer research training takes place regularly throughout the year and if you’re interested in learning more or in commissioning some peer research please contact us.

 In Newcastle and Gateshead we work together with our partners and stakeholders to support increased learning across the wider sector.
-We do this through the operational and strategic partnerships and reference groups, as well as evaluating innovative pilots.
+We do this through our strategic partnerships and reference groups, as well as evaluating innovative pilots.
 We also contribute to the learning and national evaluation across all 12 Fulfilling Lives programmes, and to the wider multiple complex needs agenda.